Offroadcode/Umbraco-2FA/README.md

 6. Congrats!
 You now have 2FA configured on your Umbraco account.

 To remove 2FA on your account, you can return to the Umbraco 2FA tab and click "Remove Authenticator".

-### Disabling 2FA For Users as an Admin

-You can give specific users access to an "Umbraco 2FA" section with some additional admin features.
-To do so, go to the users section, select a user, and make sure the "Umbraco 2FA" section is checked before saving.

-The Umbraco 2FA section contains a page called "Google Authenticator".
-Inside it you can rename the site for the purpose of the label shown in the authenticator app.
-You can also enable or disable 2FA for the whole site, or selectively remove 2FA for a specific user (which is useful if they lose access to their authenticator and need to gain site access).

 ## Logging In